rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 ```
 (The counterexample you generated is most likely different, due to randomness, but the debugging logic will be the same.)

-Given these three inputs, we expect the function enter this branch:
+Given these three inputs, we expect the function to enter this branch:

 ```c
     else if (y <= x && y <= z) {